BhoneMyintSan/TutorConnect/README.md

    git push origin feature/your-feature-name
    ```
 7. Open a Pull Request: Go to the original repository and click on "Pull Requests" to open a new pull request.

-Contact Information

-For any issues or suggestions, feel free to contact us at:
-- Email: u6520283@au.edu
-- Phone: +123-456-7890

----

-pnpm install express mongoose body-parser cors dotenv
-pnpm install bcrypt jsonwebtoken
-pnpm add concurrently --save-dev
-pnpm install express-session connect-mongo
-pnpm install react-toastify react-modal
-pnpm install react-toastify

-By following this README, any developer should be able to set up, run, and continue developing the TutorConnect platform seamlessly.